Contents

 (Power outages can occur unexpectedly in a building.)

 An emergency light serves as a backup lighting option whenever a power failure occurs in a building.
 It consists of a power circuit that automatically activates the battery-powered light during an outage.
-Furthermore, emergency lights provide people with instant illumination when they find themselves in the sudden darkness, making emergency fixtures very convenient.
+Furthermore, emergency lights provide people with instant illumination when they find themselves in sudden darkness, making emergency fixtures very convenient.

 (A generator also provides backup power during an outage.)